mihail-izumov/cffx/pro/dialogs1.md

 </h1>

 <p>
-  <strong>From sleep and recovery to what’s happening inside your body</strong><br class="mobile-break"> WHOOP brings it all together — make smarter choices today that add more years to your life.
+  <strong>From sleeep and recovery to what’s happening inside your body</strong><br class="mobile-break"> WHOOP brings it all together — make smarter choices today that add more years to your life.
 </p>

 <div class="checkup-cta-section">